 b) Number of absences exceeds those allowed by the program.
 Therefore, a maximum of 2 absences is recommended.

-• During the program, the goal was discovered not to be feasible.
+c) Worker does not adhere to the schedule. - During the program, the goal was discovered not to be feasible.

 a) A previously unknown medical problem is discovered.
 Consultation with the attending physician is required to determine the treatment.